-The Diocese of Rochester Children and Young People Mission and Ministry Team has resources for the under 18's, including ideas for family worship at home with links to songs, stories and activities.
-There are also ideas for "keeping busy" activities in the week and on keeping connected.
-The Children and Young People Team have a facebook page with lots more information on here for material, keeping in touch at home etc. In response to the concerns regarding mental health the Children and Young People team, has collated resources and signposts to specific agencies, to encourage and enable parishes in their ministry with young people on the topics of Anxiety and Mental Health and Bereavement and Trauma which you might find helpful.
+The Diocese's Children and Young People Team have a facebook page with lots more information on here for material, keeping in touch at home etc. In response to the concerns regarding mental health the Children and Young People team, has collated resources and signposts to specific agencies, to encourage and enable parishes in their ministry with young people on the topics of Anxiety and Mental Health and Bereavement and Trauma which you might find helpful.

-Growing in faith together (Thy Kingdom Come) has issued five simple ideas for families to weave prayer and bible readings throughout these days of home schooling.
+Growing in faith together (Thy Kingdom Come) has issued five simple ideas for families to weave prayer and bible readings throughout their days.